 The heated oxygen absorbed by the magnetic field not only generates the required temperatures (200 – 1200°C), at the same time highly reactive, negatively charged oxygen ions are formed.
 The heat inside the chamber decomposes the waste and the highly oxidative oxygen eliminates by oxidation the dioxins and other harmful compounds that are a result of the decomposition process.

 The emission, of which the final output values are tested according the Environmental Technology Verification (ETV) program

-and published in the source emission test report, is then treated through a 3 fase wet scrubber and activated carbon filters to bring it well under the prescribed norms as thus complying with strict U.S. regulations
+and published in the source emission test report, is then treated through a 3 fase wet scrubber and activated carbon filters to bring it well under the prescribed norms, thus complying with strict U.S. regulations